 I spent the rest of the evening flipping through the case notes

-of patients I was due to see that week.
-When I turned in for the night, the light was still burning in Toms study.
-I murmured goodnight and went upstairs to check on Freya.
+the night, the light was still burning in Tom’s study.
+I murmured ‘goodnight’ and went upstairs to check on Freya.
 Our daughter was suspended somewhere between dreaming and deep sleep.
-All children look miraculous when theyre asleep, even the frighten- ing, otherworldly ones I encounter every day.
+All children look miraculous when they’re asleep, even the frighten- ing, otherworldly ones I encounter every day.
 Their bodies soften, their small fists unfurl and dreams play behind their eyelids.
 But Freya looked miraculous all the time to me.
 Because she was.
 A miracle made at the boundary where human desire meets science.
 I stood and watched her for a while, then, retrieving her beloved Pippi Longstocking book from the floor and straightening her duvet, I crept from the room and went to bed.

 Under the bathroom door a beam of light blazed.
 I threw off the sheet and swung from the bed.